UserJHansen/Mangasee-Desktop-Client/README.md

 ## Install

-- **If you have installation or compilation issues with this project, please see [the electron react boilerplate debugging guide](https://github.com/electron-react-boilerplate/electron-react-boilerplate/issues/400)**

-First, clone the repo via git and install dependencies:
+Clone the repo and install dependencies:

 ```bash
 git clone --depth 1 --single-branch https://github.com/UserJHansen/Mangasee-Desktop-Client.git
 cd Mangasee-Desktop-Client
 npm install
 ```

+**Having issues installing?
+See our [debugging guide](https://github.com/electron-react-boilerplate/electron-react-boilerplate/issues/400)**

 Then create your own email and password for testing or just ignore the errors, you can put these into a logininfo.json file in the root directory.